Sheeted Clastic Dikes in the Megaflood Region

 Evaluating Proposed Origins

-In this section, I evaluate seven proposed origins based on my observations and the literature.
+In this section, I briefly evaluate seven proposed origins based on my observations and the literature.

 Conclusions

 This article summarizes my work on sheeted clastic dikes in the Channeled Scablands over the past 30 years.
-I've observed and measured thousands of dikes for this study.
-All occur exclusively within the margins of Ice Age floodways and are identical with respect to size range, shape, sedimentology, and age.
-All formed by the same mechanism: loading and hydraulic fracture triggered by megafloods moving overland and ponding in valleys.
-The floods and slackwater lakes imposed enormous loads on sedimentary and bedrock substrates, opening wedge-shaped fractures that rapidly filled with sediment sourced from currents within floods and lake bottoms deposits.
-Vertical sheeting reflects crack-and-fill cycling that occur during each flood event (compound dikes) and during successive flood events over time (composite dikes).
-Fluted skin walls indicate infill from the top and leakoff to the formation that began the instant sediment entered the fracture.
+I've closely documented and measured thousands of dikes at hundreds of outcrops throughout the floodway region.
+All of the dikes occur within the margins of Ice Age floodways and are identical with respect to size, shape, sedimentology, and age.
+All formed by the same mechanism: loading and hydraulic fracture triggered by megafloods moving overland and ponding in slackwater valleys.
+Overland floods and slackwater lakes imposed enormous loads on sedimentary and bedrock substrates, opening wedge-shaped fractures that rapidly filled with sediment sourced from circulating bottom currents and unconsolidated lake bottom deposits.
+Vertical sheeting reflects crack-and-fill cycling that occurred during each flood event (producing compound dikes) and during successive flood events over time (producing composite dikes).
+Fluted skin walls indicate fractures were filled from the top and leakoff began the instant sediment slurries entered fractures.
 The largest dikes occur where floodwaters were deepest and rhythmite stacks thickest.
 Dike widths scale with rhythmite counts and sheet counts.
 Unlike most clastic dikes in the literature, the features described here did not form by liquefaction or seismic shaking; they are not feeder conduits to sand blows.
 Clastic dikes in the Channeled Scablands are flood injectites, not seismites.
-This study confirms a hydrofracture origin first proposed by Pogue (1998), but does not confirm lateral spreading as defined by Cruden and Varnes (1996).
+This study confirms a hydrofracture origin (Pogue, 1998), validates most field observations by Jenkins (1925), Lupher (1944), and Black (1979), but rejects slumping (Baker, 1973), lateral spreading (Cooley et al., 1995), and deformation caused by drainage of Lake Lewis (Newcomb, 1962) as important mechanisms.

 This article expands on one I published in Northwest Geology v.
 49 in August 2020.
 Northwest Geology is published annually by the Tobacco Root Geological Society in conjunction with the TRGS field conference.
 TRGS is a Montana-based group of geoscience professionals.
 I update this online version from time to time as new information becomes available.
 Online version was first posted here 15 Sept 2020.